 SAAS NEGOTIATIONS OVERVIEW

-SaaS suppliers are particularly intransigent when it comes to negotiation.
+SaaS suppliers, like Salesforce, ServiceNow, and Workday are particularly intransigent when it comes to negotiation.
 To achieve leverage, deal leaders must understand the risks and demands of cloud commitments and long-term subscription deal structures.
 They must commit to building — and aligning around — a strategic and comprehensive plan to build deal leverage, protect information, and deliver a cogent story to the sales rep. By following the Leverage Management Maturity Model (LM3) introduced in this document, buyers can approach their SaaS negotiations from a position of strength and achieve best-in-class results.

 This SaaS negotiations report will focus on these key categories specific to SaaS deal execution to maximize leverage in your next SaaS deal: